Azure/azure-service-operator/docs/development.md

     ```

+    The `azurenewtype.go` file defines a struct that implements the `AzureNewTypeManager` interface.
+It has the definitions of the Create, Delete and Get functions included in the interface in the `azurenewtype_manager.go`

+    Here is an example of what this struct looks like.

+    **Note** Don't add a logger to this struct.
+Return all errors from this file to the controller so we can log it there.

+    ```go
+        type AzureNewTypeClient struct {}

+        func NewAzureNewTypeClient() *AzureNewTypeClient {
+            return &AzureNewTypeClient{}
+        }
+    ```

     e.
-The `azurenewtype_client.go` file defines a struct that implements the `AzureNewTypeManager` interface.
-       - This struct would have the following functions attached to it from the ARMClient interface - `Ensure`, `Delete`, `GetParents`.
+The `azurenewtype_reconcile.go` file implements the  following functions in the ARMClient interface:
+       -  `Ensure`, `Delete`, `GetParents`, `GetStatus`
        - It would also have a `convert` function to convert the runtime object into the appropriate type
-       - It would also have the other functions defined in the `AzureNewTypeManager` interface

     Some key points to note:
     (i) The Ensure and Delete functions return as the first return value, a bool which indicates if the resource was found in Azure.
 So Ensure() if successful would return `true` and Delete() if successful would return `false`

-    (ii) On successful provisioning in `Ensure()`, set instance.Status.Message to `successfully provisioned` to be consistent across all controllers.
-(There is a constant called `SuccessMsg` in the `resourcemanager` package that you can use for this to be consistent)
+    (ii) On successful provisioning in `Ensure()`,
+    - set instance.Status.Message to the constant `SuccessMsg` in the `resourcemanager` package to be consistent across all controllers.
-    (ii) The GetParents() function returns the Azure Resource Manager (ARM) hierarchy of the resource.
-The order here matters - the immediate hierarchical resource should be returned first.
-For instance, for an Azure SQL database, the first parent should be Azure SQL server followed by the Resource Group.

-    An example is shown below:
+    - set instance.Status.ResourceID to the full Azure Resource ID of the resource
+    - set instance.Status.Provisioned to `true` and instance.Status.Provisioning to `false`

     ```go
-        type AzureNewTypeClient struct {
-            Telemetry telemetry.Telemetry
-        }

-        func NewAzureNewTypeClient(log logr.Logger) *AzureNewTypeClient {
-            return &AzureNewTypeClient{
-                Telemetry: telemetry.InitializeTelemetryDefault(
-                    "NewType",
-                    log,
-                ),
-            }
-        }
-        ...
-        ...
     func (p *AzureNewTypeClient) Ensure(ctx context.Context, obj runtime.Object) (found bool, err error) {
             instance, err := p.convert(obj)
             if err != nil {
                 return true, err